-As shown on the left, the stabilizer removed butane and lighter material from the C5+ gasoline blendstock, LSR.
+As shown in Figure 1, the stabilizer removed butane and lighter material from the C5+ gasoline blendstock, LSR.
 The overhead from the LSR stabilizer was sent to a depropanizer.
 The depropanizer produced an overhead propane product for sale and a normal butane stream which was routed to a Butamer unit for isomerization.

 The Butamer unit isomerizes normal butane to isobutane, which is fed to the alkylation unit.
 The Butamer handles only limited amounts of C5s to prevent catalyst degradation.

-Case 1 shows typical plant operating data following the specification change.
+Case 1 in Table 1 shows typical plant operating data following the specification change.

 The operations personnel tried changing various operating parameters to meet both the overhead and bottoms specifications.
 Unfortunately, when it became evident that the tower could not meet both specifications simultaneously, an engineering study was performed.